 The causes of an emergency

-As well as having differences in size and complexity, emergencies differ in their causation.
+As well as differing in size and complexity, emergencies also differ with regards to their causation.
 Having some understanding of the underlying causes can have an effect on the preparation and planning that is required.

-Read the extract from Chapter 3 of the online book ‘Introduction to Crowd Science’ (Still 2014), which introduces the idea of proximate and distal causality.
+Read the extract from chapter three of the online book ‘Introduction to Crowd Science’ (Still 2014), which introduces the idea of proximate and distal causality.

 Although the author applies the concepts to the science of crowd behaviour and management, the principles can be applied to all emergency management.

 A proximate cause (of an emergency) is one that has an immediate and direct impact on the event.

 A distal cause (of an emergency) describes the context and background to an event.

 Looking at the previous case studies (Buncefield, BP Deepwater Horizon and the Californian bush fires), consider the causes of these events.